Session 29

 Strangely, the future of programming may look and sound like 1940s jazz scat.
 Hey to the great Ella Fitzgerald.

-In addition to stretching your mind with Racket's prefix notation, we've occasionally talked about postfix notation this semester.
+We have stretched your mind this semester with Racket's prefix notation.
+Postfix notation — the style of our opening exercise — isn't much different.
 Consider this little postfix interpreter that supports binary operators:

 > (postfix 2)